dabeaz/curio/docs/tutorial.rst

 they will either all complete or they'll all get cancelled if any kind of error occurs.
 Either way, none of those tasks are executing when control-flow leaves the with-block.
-In this case, the cancellation of ``child()`` causes a cancellation to propagate to all of those friend tasks.
-Problem solved.
+In this case, the cancellation of ``child()`` causes a cancellation to propagate to all of those friend tasks who promptly leave.
+Again, problem solved.

 Task Synchronization
 --------------------